4.9. Focus Search¶

 - Case 1: Perfect, nearly ideal focal point

 Examples: Focus of an ideal lens.
-Paraxial illumination of a real lens
+Paraxial illumination of a real lens.

 Preferred methods: RMS Spot Size.
 Irradiance Variance is also suitable, but has worse performance.

-Below you can find an example.
-Both RMS Spot Size and Irradiance Variance find a similar focal position, differing only in 70 µm.
+In the below example, both RMS Spot Size and Irradiance Variance find a similar focal position, differing only in 70 µm.
 Note the different scaling of the images.

 |